 Early History of the Farmsworde family

 This web page shows only a small excerpt of our Farmsworde research.
-Another 71 words (5 lines of text) covering the years 1650 and 1666 are included under the topic Early Farmsworde History in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) covering the years 1650, 1666, 1651 and 1652 are included under the topic Early Farmsworde History in all our PDF Extended History products and printed products wherever possible.